semgrep/semgrep-docs/docs/playground.md

 File a [bug](https://github.com/returntocorp/semgrep/issues/new?title=semgrep.dev%20bug%20report) or reach out through [Semgrep Community Slack](https://r2c.dev/slack).

-### Evaluating a rule's performance

-After running Semgrep on the test code, a summary of findings appears under the **Matches** column.

-The **Performance **column displays how long it takes in seconds for Semgrep to run your rule.
-It also displays the following benchmarks:

-* Blazing
-* Quick
-* Decent
-* Fair
-* Okay
-* Slow
-* Sluggish

-These benchmarks take into account the **visual complexity** of the rule.

 ## Setting code standards by adding a rule to the Rule Board